-The City of Whittlesea has been working on plans to upgrade the shopping strip to make it a more vibrant, inviting, safe and accessible place.
+The City of Whittlesea has upgraded the Alexander Avenue shopping precinct to make it a more vibrant, inviting, safe and accessible place.

 FAQ's